neuro-elab/EvM_Connectivity/README.md

-# Effective connectivity
+# Connecto

-The Connecto app provides researchers with the processed data presented in the article _'XXX.'_ Researchers can independently explore this data, gaining deeper insights into the newly revealed measurements, such as directionality and response probability.
+The Connecto app provides researchers with the processed data presented in the article _'E. van Maren, C. G. Mignardot, R. Widmer, C. Friedrichs-Maeder, P. Nevalainen, M. Fuchs, J. Anso, C. Pollo, A. Tzovara, T. Proix, K. Schindler, M. O. Baud, **Directed cortico-limbic dialogue in the human brain**'_.
+Researchers can independently explore this data, gaining deeper insights into the newly revealed measurements, such as directionality and response probability.

 The Connecto app is available for Windows and Mac.
-It has been developed by Ellen van Maren, Roland Widmer, and Camille Mignardot from the e-lab, department of Neurology, Bern Inselspital (University Hospital of Bern), Bern, Switzerland, directed by Prof. Maxime Baud, M.D.
+It has been developed by Dr. Ellen van Maren, Roland Widmer, and Dr. Camille G. Mignardot from the e-lab, Department of Neurology, Bern Inselspital (University Hospital of Bern), Bern, Switzerland, directed by Prof. Maxime Baud, M.D.
 Ph.D.

 ## Guidelines

 ### 1. Data Selection
 In the panel on the left, select one or several subjects in the first dropdown menu.
-Then select which hemisphere you would like to see (both hemispheres, both hemispheres merged in a single left hemisphere, only right or only left hemisphere)
+Then select which hemisphere you would like to see (both hemispheres, both hemispheres merged in a single left hemisphere, only right or only left hemisphere).

 Finally, select regions or tracts of interest.
 You can select one or several items from the same dropdown menu but you cannot select at the same time regions and tracts.

-The list of Destrieux regions encompassed in each selectable region can be obtained in the menu bar under Infos/Region abbreviations
+The list of Destrieux regions encompassed in each selectable region can be obtained in the menu bar under Infos/Region abbreviations.

 ### 2. Measurement
 In the panel on the left, under "Measurements", you can select which measurement is displayed on the inflated brains, connectivity map, and connectograms.
 The description of the measurements is accessible in the menu bar under Infos/Measurements.

-In the special case of "Magnitude" as measurement, you can see a "play" button.
-Pressing this "play" button will show the CCEP propagation on an inflated brain from t=0s (the time when the selected regions/tracts are stimulated) to t=0.4s.
+In the special case of "Magnitude" as measurement, you can see the ▶️ button.
+Pressing ▶️ will show the CCEP propagation on an inflated brain from t=0s (the time when the selected regions/tracts are stimulated) to t=0.4s.

 Some measurements are represented on two inflated brains and two connectograms: incoming and outgoing.
 Incoming shows the regions in which stimulations activate the selected regions (selected regions are receiving).
 Outgoing depicts the regions that respond to stimulation from the selected regions (selected regions are activating).
 For measurements with symmetric Incoming/Outgoing visualization, only one inflated brain and one connectogram are displayed.